 Humidity: These are found in the jungle, which means tons of humidity.
 Dry air conditions affect the leaves drastically, producing brown tips and crunchy stems.
 To keep humidity high, you can do either of all of the following:

-- Mist regularly.
-Moisture absorbed into their leaves which keeps them healthy.
+- Mist, but just a bit.
+Moisture is absorbed into their leaves which keeps them healthy.
+If you mist, use non-chlorinated water only.
 Since Calathea are prone to bugs, check your stems and undersides of leaves often if you mist weekly or more.

 - Run a humidifier.
-This is what I do all winter and, sometimes, into summer.
+Better than misting, this is what I do all winter and, sometimes, into summer.
 A humidifier keeps my Monsteras healthy and my Calatheas are usually chillin’ nearby.

 Problems with Calathea and Maranta

 I’ll be honest with you – Calathea and I couldn’t seem to jive.
 Finally, I sat down and monitored their health for a few months closely and implemented all of the suggestions I mention above (which is why I wrote this).
 Finally, my Calathea orbifolia, Marantha Lemon Lime and Stromanthes (also related to the Calathea family) are going strong.

 Brown leaves or brown tips: See some brown edges?
 It’s ok, don’t freak out, since it’s pretty common.
 Inconsistent watering habits are the main offender.
 It can also be over-feeding and low humidity.
 Always water until it comes out of the drainage holes, and never water in small amounts.
 After modifying your watering habits, monitor new growth – you may need to still adjust humidity levels if you’re still seeing brown tips.